genn-team/genn/docs/building_networks.rst

 .. autofunction:: pygenn.create_prev_spike_time_var_ref
     :noindex:

+To match their initialisation, these times should be reset to a large negative number e.g. :code:`np.finfo(np.float32).min`.
 While references to all these types of per-neuron variable can be used interchangably in the same custom update, as long as all referenced variables have the same delays and belong to populations of the same size, per-synapse weight update model variables must be referenced with slightly different syntax:

 .. autofunction:: pygenn.create_wu_var_ref